Final answer to the problem

 Starting from the left-hand side (LHS) of the identity

-Learn how to solve trigonometric identities problems step by step online.
+Learn how to solve differential calculus problems step by step online.

 $\left(1+\sin\left(\infty\right)\right)\left(1-\sin\left(\infty\right)\right)$